Dynepic/playPORTALnpm/README.md

 	returns:
 	    	A promise that will resolve on success to a response containing the newly created bucket's metadata and on failure an error indicating the error status.

-				<b>Ex:</b>create a new bucket name "gamescores" that is accessible by any app user
+> Example: create a new bucket named "gamescores" that is accessible by any app user
 ```

 	PPcreateBucket('gamescores', [], true)
 	.then((response) => {
 	      console.log("new bucket created: ", newbucket);